Things to Do at the Sacajawea Center

 The Meriwether Theatre seats approximately 75 people.
 This Elderhostel/Elfun Society remodel project of the old barn features a small stage and two dressing rooms.
 The Meriwether Theatre is located in a classic red barn on the grounds and is a unique venue for plays, classes, and presentations.
 Historical/cultural heritage presentations are popular in the Meriwether Theatre.

-The Amphitheater is a natural formation that we helped out a bit by adding an elevated stage.
+The Amphitheater is a semi-natural formation that we helped out a bit by adding an elevated stage.
 It can seat several hundred people.
 Join us for one of our special events this season, including live concerts and our annual Heritage Day festival.

 The Community Garden is a a beautiful outdoor space filled with flowers and vegetables for residents and visitors to enjoy.
 Run by a group of dedicated volunteers, the garden provides opportunities for children and adults to learn about and become involved in gardening.
 Each year plot renters reserve their garden beds in early spring and plant them by June.
 The garden functions on funds generated from plot renters, sale of produce, fundraising activities, and generous donations of time and labor by volunteers.
+This is not a U-Pick garden.
+Please leave the produce and flowers to the hardworking folks who planted them!

 Seaman's Dog Park